 Slow starts have been such a part of the Dallas Mavericks’ storyline this season that they’ve almost become expected at this point.
 But that certainly wasn’t the case Tuesday night against the New Orleans Pelicans.

-New Orleans, losers for the 11th time in their last 13 games, dropped to 4-11 overall and 1-1 in the 2024 Cup Nights contests.
+New Orleans, losers for the 11th time in their last 13 games, dropped to 4-11 overall and 1-1 in Cup games.

-As they start a three-game road trip Friday in Denver, the Mavs do so after knowing the 44 points are the most they’ve scored in any quarter this season, and the 132 points are also a season-high.
+The Mavs start a three-game trip Friday in Denver knowing the 44 points Tuesday are the most they’ve scored in any quarter this season, and the 132 points are also a season-high.

 “It happens,” coach Jason Kidd said, referring to the 44-point first quarter.
 “It just hasn’t happened for us a lot here in the first 14 games, but tonight it did.